Opinion | In Xi’s China, there is no such thing as ‘godless’ communism

 But if the gods of communism are false ones, the suffering they ask — and impose — is all too real.
 Liu Xiaobo was awarded the 2010 Nobel Peace Prize for promoting democracy in China and was rewarded in his homeland by dying in prison seven years later.
 Tibetans are routinely jailed and suppressed, and more than 1 million Muslim Uighurs languish in labor camps in the Xinjiang territory, subjected to a genocidal campaign by the Chinese Communist Party.

-My fellow citizens of Hong Kong — who are experiencing the oppression of the new natonal security law as the noose tightens on any hope of democratic reform — would remind you that the suffering is not limited to China’s hinterlands.
+My fellow citizens of Hong Kong — who are experiencing the oppression of the new national security law as the noose tightens on any hope of democratic reform — would remind you that the suffering is not limited to China’s hinterlands.

 All of these efforts reflect the aims of a dictator intent on depriving citizens their individuality, the better to allow the CCP to exert control.
 One tool in this effort is keeping people in ignorance — hence the online Great Firewall of China.
 Access to information is denied, and entertainment from movies to video games is sanitized to suit the CCP, while free speech and open expression are outright banned.